Truth In Education

 "These kids are living in Utah, and they need to know the whole story," said Elizabeth Player, curriculum coordinator for the Utah Indian Curriculum Project at the American Advertisement West Center at the University of Utah.
 "If we miss out on the first people in our state and their current status, we're missing a huge piece of that puzzle as to who we are as Utahns."

-"Too often, museums and other institutions portray Indians as they do the dinosaurs, like we're dead and gone," said Forrest Cuch, director of the state Division of Indian Affairs.
-"But we're not.
-We wanted this curriculum to show Indian people are alive and though we're not as well as we should be, we're at least alive and striving."
+"Too often, museums and other institutions portray Indians as they do the dinosaurs, like we're dead and gone," said Forrest Cuch, former director of the state Division of Indian Affairs.
+"But we're not."

 "I feel like I can finally do it justice," said Quinn Rollins, a seventh-grade teacher at Bennion Junior High in Taylorsville."